Mental Health Counseling

 Your application will be processed and assessed by the Faculty Committee on Admissions only after the receipt of:

-• A general autobiographical statement explaining your interest in this academic program as it relates to your desire to become a professional counselor (in 500 words or less) should be uploaded to your PCOM application portal
+- A general autobiographical statement explaining your interest in this academic program as it relates to your desire to become a professional counselor (in 500 words or less)

-• Writing sample that is 5 to 25 pages (Preferences: APA format, graded, subject matter related to the counseling field)
+- Writing sample that is 5-25 pages (Preferences: APA format, graded, subject matter related to the counseling field)

 Admissions Process

-What happens after I apply to the Master of Science (MS) in Mental Health Counseling program?
+What happens after I apply to the Master of Science in Mental Health Counseling program?

-This program utilizes a rolling admissions policy, so applications will be considered throughout the year as they are received.
-Students are accepted into the program until the desired class size is reached.
-Classes begin in the fall term (early August).
+This program utilizes a rolling admissions policy and applications will be considered throughout the year as they are received.
+Students will be accepted into the program until the desired class size is reached.
+Classes begin in the fall term (late August).

 As an applicant to PCOM's Master of Science program in Mental Health Counseling, you are responsible for ensuring that all admissions materials are completed accurately and submitted in a timely manner.